-Sitting restfully against the mottled cement walls, painted oak cabinetry in the kitchen and living areas have been topped with Elba stone.
+Sitting restfully against the mottled cement walls, painted oak cabinetry in the kitchen and living areas have been topped with Livio stone.
 Aged brass accents are used effectively to temper the scheme and add both warmth and a sense of luxe to the room.

 A spattering of crimson tones offset a colour palette favouring rich blues and emeralds when it comes to the furnishings.
 Refined and elegant, while simultaneously asserting strength and solidarity, this is a family home that has the uncanny ability to both bolster and relax the busy family that live here.